wbamberg/idl-reference/docs/mozIStorageBaseStatement.md

 @note If you have any custom defined functions, they must be re-entrant
       since they can be called on multiple threads.

-@param aCallback [optional]
-       The callback object that will be notified of progress, errors, and
-       completion.
-@return an object that can be used to cancel the statements execution.

 #### Parameters ####